JiFish/artemis/README.md

 ## Disk system and commands

 Artemis uses a virtual disk system.
 By default, the disk HOME is selected.
 Files will be saved and loaded from the currently selected disk.
+Disk names and file names are limited to 32-characters.
+There are no directories.

-The disks contents are stored in the user's documents directory in a folder called `artemis`.
+The disk's contents are stored in your documents directory in a folder called `artemis`.
 There is one directory per disk.

-Disk names and file names are limited to 32-characters.
-There is no size or file limit on disks.

-Quotes around filenames are normally optional, unless a file extension is included.

 The following disk commands are available:
 - **LIST F** - Lists all the files on the current disk.
 - **LIST D** - Lists available disks.
 - **MOUNT** x - Set the current disk to *x*.
-If it doesn't exist, create it.
+If it doesn't exist, you will be asked if you want to create it.
 - **UNLINK** x - Delete the file called *x* on the current disk.
 The file extension must be included.
 - **FORMAT** - Delete all files on the current disk.